ciims/CiiMS/README.md

 CiiMS 2.0.2 is now available.
 Checkout the [release notes](https://github.com/charlesportwoodii/CiiMS/releases/tag/2.0.2) for more information.

-__Interested in a Hosted Solution?__

-Want to use CiiMS but don't want to deal with hosting?
-Contact us at contact [at] ciims.io for availability and pricing information.

 ## Who uses CiiMS?

 Do you use CiiMS and love it?
 Want to show your support?
 Would you like some free advertising for your site?
 Create a pull request that modifies this readme and adds a 60x60 avatar image as a link to your site and we'll merge it in!